dhyaniarun1993/foody-common/README.md

 mongoClient := mongo.CreateMongoDBPool(config.Mongo, tracer)
 ```

-* **errors** :- Errors provide customer error interface for all apps to use.
-It also provides error stack capability.
+* **errors** :- Errors provide custom error interface for all apps to use that includes error stack capability.

 ```
 if err != nil {